radiantearth/stac-spec/catalog-spec/catalog-spec.md

 #### stac_extensions

 A list of extensions the Catalog implements.
+The list consists of URLs to JSON Schema files that can be used for validation.
-This list must only contain extensions that extend the Catalog itself, see the the 'Scope' column in the list of extensions.
-This does NOT declare the extensions of child Catalog, Collection, or Item objects.
-The list contains URLs to the JSON Schema files it can be validated against.
+This list must only contain extensions that extend the Catalog specification itself, see the the 'Scope' for each of the extensions.
+This must **not** declare the extensions that are only implemented in child Collection or Items.

 ### Link Object